Yutman/ikigai-banking/README.md

 ## Functionality Testing
 Open the link https://ikigai-banking-bvip.vercel.app/

-Click 'Sign Up' using your details and a valid email address, everything else place mock details
+Click 'Sign Up' using your details and a valid email address, everything else you can place mock details

-Password can be set as: password123
+Password can be set as: *password123*

 Once signed up it will go to 'Connect Bank'

-*Popup Details*
+**Popup Details**
-Phone Number: 415-555-0011
+Phone Number: *415-555-0011*

-Code: 123456
+Code: *123456*

 Click '+ Add new account'